 Keeping in mind that weather can be unpredictable, we can still have a good harvest in fall if we break down the hardiness and maturing dates of the crops we want to grow.
 We can do that by breaking it down into two simple groups.

-First there is the Long Term Crops, which means they are plants that will grow longer into the season and hold up to some frosty weather depending on their hardiness.
+First, there are the Long Term Crops, which means they are plants that will grow longer into the season and hold up to some frosty weather depending on their hardiness.
 These are usually your leafy greens and some of the root crops.
-Frost- tolerant vegetables include beets, broccoli, Brussels sprouts, cabbage, carrots, cauliflower, chard, collards, garlic, kale, lettuce, mustard, onions, parsley, spinach and turnips.
+Frost-tolerant vegetables include beets, broccoli, Brussels sprouts, cabbage, carrots, cauliflower, chard, collards, garlic, kale, lettuce, mustard, onions, parsley, spinach, and turnips.

 Maturing Dates In Three Simple Categories

 Knowing the maturing dates for your vegetables can also help you to understand how long each crop will take before it is ready to begin harvesting.
 This, of course, will depend on the weather as well, but we can break those maturing dates into three simple categories.

 There is the quick veggies that don't take long to grow what so ever, the moderate and the slow that takes much more time before they are mature enough to harvest.